bioidiap/bob.extension/doc/guide.rst

 Documenting your C/C++ Python Extension
 =======================================

-One part of this package are some functions that makes it easy to generate a proper python documentation for your bound C/C++ functions.
+One part of this package are some functions that makes it easy to generate a proper Python documentation for your bound C/C++ functions.
 This documentation can be used after:

 .. code-block:: c++